TYPO3-Headless/headless/README.md

 **headless.jsonViewModule**

 Enable new [BETA] backend module for previewing page (page type, language, usergroup and custom arguments).
 It is also possible to define new pageType views (ex. detail news preview if page has target plugin).
+This module is compatible with TYPO3 10.4.
 ```
 $GLOBALS['TYPO3_CONF_VARS']['SYS']['features']['headless.jsonViewModule'] = true;
 ```